jklust/gamdpy/README.md

 - [X] "grid to large for gridsync" should be handled ( CUDA_ERROR_COOPERATIVE_LAUNCH_TOO_LARGE )
 - [ ] structure inside h5py: static info + a group for each runtime action (Lorenzo)
 - [X] Test neighborlist integrity before and during simulations (after each timeblock)
-- [X] Automatic reallocate larger neighborlist when needed, and redo simulation of last timeblock
+- [X] Automatic reallocate larger neighborlist when needed, and redo simulation of the last timeblock
 - [ ] Benchmarking
 - [ ] Charge (Water, SPCflexible), Jesper et al.
 - [X] Remove NVE_Toxvaerd Nick
 - [ ] Decide status of tools.save_configuration.py (is it necessary? move to Configuration.py ?)
 Lorenzo
 - [ ] Include support for different types in CalculatorStructureFactor, Ulf
-- [X] More robust procedure for zeroing the forces (right now done by neighbor list and requires that there be exactly one pair potential present), Thomas
+- [X] More robust procedure for zeroing the forces (right now done by a neighbor list and requires that there be exactly one pair potential present), Thomas
 - [X] Remove imports of rumdpy inside rumdpy modules, Lorenzo
 - [ ] Decide status of gravity interaction, should it be included in planar_interactions, Thomas